Skip to content

 Queue #3

-Executes tasks from Async API functions ← Same as Left Scale when needing to increase Async API concurrency
+Executes function tasks from asynchronously executed function APIs ← Same as left Scale when needing to increase concurrency of asynchronously executed function APIs

 worker-4